rellenberger/WikipediaChanges/README.md

 ```
 The JSON schema is supplied in the transforms.fromJson.json.schema.url field.

+Volumes are used to mount the configurations and data files into the Kafka Connect container, but no data persists once the docker services are stopped.

 ## Usage
 Navigate to the project directory and run the following Docker command bring the services up:
 ```